-The Client for NFS service may have to be restarted on a NetBackup Windows restore host.

-See "Restarting the Client for NFS service on a Windows restore host" on page 243.

-- The media server must use IPv4 or have a dual stack configuration if the vCenter server has a dual stack configuration. - NetBackup requires logon credentials for the vCenter server and the restore host.
+- The Client for NFS service may have to be restarted on a NetBackup Windows restore host. - See "Restarting the Client for NFS service on a Windows restore host" on page 243. - The media server must use IPv4 or have a dual stack configuration if the vCenter server has a dual stack configuration. - NetBackup requires logon credentials for the vCenter server and the restore host. - See "Adding NetBackup credentials for VMware" on page 45.